 The BCE Video Recorder

-While there were many interesting experiences working at Bing Crosby Enterprises, none was as challenging as the development of a video recorder for Bing.
+While there were many interesting experiences working at Bing Crosby Enterprises (BCE), none was as challenging as the development of a video recorder for Bing.
 When Jack told Bing in 1950 that it could be done, Bing responded by setting up the video recorder project to be led by Jack in the Electronic Division.
+He also requested that this BCE effort and Ampex work together on the project.
 Mullin reached out and recruited Wayne Johnson to assist him, and by 11 November 1951 they demonstrated the first video picture from magnetic tape.
 It was a video of an airplane taking off.
 The image was very snowy and the airplane was a dark blob, but with the commentary by Frank Healey everyone managed to see the takeoff.
 Frank was an ex-movie producer.